For the time being

 Analytical precision can shelter any conclusion, so long as the premises remain hidden.

 Rome mastered the technique.
 Syncretic devotions swelled first and dogma followed, like a notary sealing a letter already sent.
 When late fourth-century preachers began swooning over Mary’s perpetual virginity, the Gospels’ blunt references to Jesus’ “brothers” threatened the rising tide of veneration.
 Jerome’s apologetic ingenuity did not deny that adelphos means “brother” in Greek—Koine already had anepsios for “cousin” (Col 4:10)—but reinforced a reinterpretation already circulating in apocrypha and early commentaries: the “brothers” were cousins, sons of another Mary, the wife of Clopas.
-What began as an instinct to protect Mary’s purity became an exegetical necessity.
+So what began as an instinct to protect Mary’s purity became an exegetical necessity.
 Jerome sharpened the genealogical workaround into a formal defense, redrawing the family tree to preserve the doctrine without explicit Scriptural support.
 Today’s Catholic apologists often cite Hegesippus, Epiphanius, or the Protoevangelium of James, but these are late, apocryphal, or both.
 The exception became rule, not because Scripture required it, but because the rising cult of Mary could not endure contradiction.

 THE DOGMA MACHINE

-The Assumption stretched the method further.
-No apostle spoke of it.
-No grave was empty save Christ’s.
+The Assumption stretched the method further: No apostle spoke of it; no grave was empty save Christ’s.
 The earliest surviving homilies by Juvenal of Jerusalem and John of Damascus are late, legendary, and theologically motivated.
-Yet by the fifth century the Dormition was a liturgical feast in Jerusalem, with earlier traces in Syriac tradition.
-Typology did the heavy lifting.
-If the Ark vanished, surely the living Ark must soar higher; if Enoch and Elijah were translated, how not the Theotokos?
-Fitness replaced fact; the rhyme of symbols was promoted to history.
-No apostolic record, no Scriptural word—only the inertia of liturgy and the imaginative logic of exalted veneration.
+Yet by the fifth century the Dormition was a liturgical feast in Jerusalem (there were earlier traces in Syriac tradition).

 UNDER THE MARBLE